gamblevore/speedie/Documentation/Errors.md

         "User list parsed OK"

         for user in userlist
-            // 'error' will create an error if .nameisok returns false.
-            // the error will contain the "user" object
-            // this reports the file and position of the error
+            // check all users for bad-names.
+Pass the message to nicely
-            // along with the error messge below. error user.name.NameIsOK (user, "User has a bad name.")
+            // describe where the errors were found in the source. check user.name.NameIsOK (user, "User has a bad name.")
-            // even if an error is created control-flow continues

         if stderr.ok
-            // this branch occurs if all the names were good.
             "All users have good names"
           else
-            // otherwise we end up here.
             "${stderr.errorCount} users have bad names"

 Hopefully the comments explain this function well.

-The statements `require` / `expect` / `error` are used for control-flow and error-handling.
+The statements `require` / `expect` / `check` / `error` are used for control-flow and error-handling.
 They remove the messy control-flow, so you can see your code clearly.

 Each can be used after an expression, or before: